 Security Group Rules

-The rules of an EC2 security group control the inbound traffic that's allowed to reach the instances associated with the security group.
-All outbound traffic is automatically allowed.
-You can't change the outbound behavior.
+The rules of a security group control the inbound traffic that's allowed to reach the instances associated with the security group.
+All outbound traffic is allowed by default.
+You can't change the outbound behavior for EC2-Classic.